Guide to Micro-Entrepreneur Business in France

 Broadly speaking, a commercial activity is one where the business is mainly to buy or sell (trade) products and services; trade (artisanal) and professional activities are service based.
 However, as will be evident, the distinction is not entirely clear.

-Since 2018 (for 2017 income onwards) the maximum turnover thresholds are as follows:
+The maximum turnover thresholds (2020) are as follows:

 - In a service based business, or a 'professional' activity, and for unclassified gîte accommodation the turnover cannot exceed €72,500 per year.